1964 United States presidential election in Wisconsin: Background

-The 1958 midterm elections, however, saw a major change in Wisconsin politics, as Gaylord A. Nelson became only the state's second Democratic Governor since 1895, and the state also elected Democrats to the position of treasurer and Senator, besides that party gaining a majority in the State Assembly for only the second time since the middle 1890s.
-They maintained a close balance in the early 1960s, signalling the state's transition to a swing state.
+In the 1958 election, Gaylord A. Nelson was elected as Wisconsin's second Democratic governor since 1895, and the state also elected Democrats to the position of treasurer and U.S. Senator, besides that party gaining a majority in the State Assembly for only the second time since the middle 1890s.
+They maintained a close balance in the early 1960s, signaling the state's transition to a swing state.
+The Republican would campaign in Wisconsin late in September, but met with severe hostility at the University of Wisconsin–Madison.

-Vote

-During the Republican primaries, Wisconsin supported favorite son John W. Byrnes but no other state joined him.
-Ultimate Republican nominee Barry Goldwater considered Wisconsin a useful state to combine with his Southern and Western strategy for winning the presidency and directing the GOP away from the declining Yankee Northeast.
-The Republican would campaign in Wisconsin late in September, but met with severe hostility at the University of Wisconsin-Madison.
-Signs saying "Bring the Bomb—Back Barry" were common in Madison.